SRALee12/DecentralBank/decentralbank.md

 ## Abstract

 We propose a purely permissionless, borderless "world bank" which functions analogously to a central bank and conducts all its operations purely on a distributed ledger network.
 The bank can accept deposits in cryptographic assets, pay interest to depositors, print and sell bonds, print equity, and print its own cryptographic fiat currency.
-These mechanisms allow for the bank to manipulate the money supply which it prints to keep it within a stable price range.
+These mechanisms allow for the bank to manipulate the printed money supply to keep it within a stable price range.

 Decentral bank's many stability mechanisms help perform the most diverse range of monetary policy possible on its printed currency tokens which act as a stable unit of account, store of value, and medium of exchange.